Some of the numbers presented in this website may not be the most recent available

 Germany governed from 1900 to 1914 when New Zealand expelled them at the request of the British.
 New Zealand controlled it as a trusteeship called Western Samoa.

-Savai'i, the western most island, is volcanically active with the most recent eruptions in Mt Matavanu occurring from 1905 to 1911.The Saleaula lava fields on the central north coast are the result of these eruptions.
-The islands were created above the Samoa hotspot.
+The volcanic islands and seamounts further away from the Samoa hotspot should be progressively older however, Savai'i, the western most island, suffered the most recent eruptions in Mt Matavanu from 1905 to 1911.The Saleaula lava fields on the central north coast are the result of these.

 SAMOA